 The Board will determine salary and wages for educational support personnel.
 Increments are dependent on evidence of continuing satisfactory performance.
-An employee covered by the overtime provisions in State or federal law, shall not work overtime without the prior authorization from the employee's immediate supervisor.
-Educational support personnel are paid every other week.
+An employee covered by the overtime provisions in State or federal law shall not work overtime without the prior authorization from the employee's immediate supervisor.
+Educational support personnel are paid semi-monthly.